-\paragraph{Non-contextual setting} The expected loss of action $i$ is noted $\ell_i = L_i p^\star $, where the notation $L_i$ corresponds to the $i$-th row of matrix $\textbf{L}$.
-The optimal action is given by $i^\star = \argmin_{1 \leq i \leq N} \ell_i$.
-The performance of the agent is evaluated using the cumulative regret (to minimize): \paragraph{Contextual setting} In the non-contextual setting, the optimal action does not depend on side information (context).
+The expected loss of action $i$ is noted $\ell_i = L_i p^\star $, where the notation $L_i$ corresponds to the $i$-th row of matrix $\textbf{L}$.
+The optimal action is given by $i^\star = \argmin_{1 \leq i \leq N} \ell_i$ and the performance of the agent can be evaluated using the cumulative regret (to minimize): \paragraph{Contextual setting} In the non-contextual setting, the optimal action does not depend on side information (context).
 In the contextual setting~\citep{bartok2012CBPside}, also known as PM with side information, the optimal action depends on side information (context).
 Let $p^\star(x)$ denote the outcome distribution as a function of a context $x \in \mathcal X$, with $\mathcal X$ denoting the unknown and possibly continuous context space.
 The optimal action in context $x$ minimizes the expected loss in that context: $i^\star(x) = \argmin_{1 \leq i \leq N} L_i p^\star(x) $.
-The agent aims to minimize the cumulative contextual regret: where $L_{ i^\star(x_t) }$ is the loss vector of the optimal action in $x_t$. \paragraph{Other relevant settings} We focus on stochastic settings where the outcome distribution is stationary over the rounds, which differs from the adversarial settings studied in \citet{piccolboni2001discrete,cesa2006prediction,lattimore2019exploration,lattimore2022rustichini,tsuchiya2022bestofbothwords} that assume the outcome distribution may change over the rounds.
-We also assume finite action and feedback spaces, unlike \citet{kirschner2020information} who focus on settings with continuous action and feedback spaces.
+The agent aims to minimize the cumulative contextual regret: where $L_{ i^\star(x_t) }$ is the loss vector of the optimal action in $x_t$.

+\paragraph{Other relevant settings} We focus on stochastic settings where the outcome distribution is fixed over time, which differs from \citet{piccolboni2001discrete,cesa2006prediction,lattimore2019exploration,lattimore2022rustichini,tsuchiya2022bestofbothwords} who assume the outcome distribution may change over time.
+We also assume finite actions and feedback spaces, unlike \citet{kirschner2020information} who focus on settings with continuous action and feedback spaces.
 Finally, we consider a contextual setting where the context space $\mathcal X$ is unknown and can be continuous, whereas \citet{kirschner2023linear} assume that $\mathcal X$ is finite and known in advance.